 The SEC has served notice that firms must continue to make monitoring for insider trading a priority.
 With many employees working remotely, “a greater number of people may have access to material nonpublic information than in less challenging times.”

-The recent FCA Decision Notice also reflects regulator focus on market abuse and the management of MNPI.
+FCA activity including this Decision Notice also reflect regulator focus on market abuse and the management of MNPI.
 To be in compliance with Market Abuse Regulation (MAR), firms must have controls in place to manage conduct risk and reduce the risk of market abuse.
-For more information on FCA expectations around Conduct Risk and Market Abuse mitigation including current enforcement trends and heightened risk arising from remote work, watch our webinar Managing Conduct Risk and Protecting Against Market Abuse During the COVID-19 Crisis with Gowling WLG.

 Our Insider List Management solution enables users to create insider lists, complete with individuals and roles/rights assignments, timeframes when individuals can access inside information as well as a cross-referenceable hierarchical database of securities listings and company information on tens of thousands of entities.
 The automated solution supports standardized data management formats for sharing insider lists in accordance with regulatory guidelines.

 We can help!
 MCO's Personal Trade Manager and Insider and MNPI solutions enable firms to reduce the risk of employee personal account dealing and manage insider information across the organization.
 Contact us today to chat with our global team of experts and see the solutions in action!